What is a Power of Attorney?

 Why do I need LPAs?

-It is a precautionary measure in case one loses one’s marbles, or, one has an accident or a stroke, so while still capable of mentally managing one’s affairs, sadly one is physically incapable of doing so.
+It is a precautionary measure in case one suffers from a mental health ailment, or, one has an accident or a stroke, so while still capable of mentally managing one’s affairs, sadly one is physically incapable of doing so.

-If you do not have a Property and Affairs LPA and cannot manage your affairs, then a Receiver will have to be appointed by the Court of Protection to deal with your assets.
+If you do not have a Property and Affairs LPA and cannot manage your affairs, then the Court of Protection will appoint a Receiver to deal with your assets.
 Appointing a Receiver will cost about £3,000.
 Furthermore, the Receiver will have to liaise with the Court every year and will have to seek orders to deal with your assets, incurring annual court costs all the while.
 Most Receivers find the process both frustrating and costly.

-Appointing a Health and Welfare (H & W) Attorney is also incredibly useful as your attorney will be referred to by the individual’s carers for all his or her care needs.
+Appointing a Health and Welfare Attorney will mean that the individual’s carers will refer to your attorney.
 If there is no H & W in place, there is no facility to appoint one through the Court of Protection.
-Therefore, all care decisions will be made by the carers hopefully in the best interests of the patient, but less regard may be given to the family’s wishes.
+Therefore, the carers hopefully in the best interests of the patient will make all care decisions, but with less consideration to the families wishes.
 By appointing an H & W Attorney, the donor is giving a clear and loud message to all who will be looking after him or her that this is the person they are to refer to, i.e. this is the person you trust to make personal decisions for you.